sbj1811/MediEve/README.md

 	* Timestamp
 * The event list should be scrollable and sorted by date with the most recent event appearing at the top of the list.
 * The app lets input a new event and display it in the existing list.
-Input fields should include the following:
+* Input fields includes the following:
 	* Medication name
 	* Timestamp
 	* Medication type is derived from the medication name that is selected.
 * New events do not persist between app sessions.

+###### Sample tests for StringUtils and User database included.